The Difference Between Biased and Informed

 These sessions, as well as the many other educational sessions, demonstrations, and discussions at HR Tech are designed to help HR professionals gain some tips, tricks and insight to help you better understand the process and the market.
 And that should lead to better HR tech purchase decisions and outcomes.

-Steve Boese is a co-chair of HREs HR Technology® Conference and a technology editor for LRP Publications.
+Steve Boese is a co-chair of HREs HR Technology Conference and Exposition® and a technology editor for LRP Publications.
 He also writes an HR blog and hosts the HR Happy Hour Show, a radio program and podcast.
-He can be emailed at email@example.com.
+He can be emailed at firstname.lastname@example.org.